 HS Transcript Template.

-Coursework completed at Rowan College is displayed on the student's Rowan College transcript.
+Coursework completed at Rowan College is displayed on the student's RCSJ transcript.
 Students can access their unofficial Rowan College transcript by logging into their portal accounts.
 Students can obtain their official Rowan College transcript by requesting a copy from the

 Office of Student Records.

 Will RCSJ issue me a high school diploma?

 Rowan College does not issue high school diplomas.
 A high school diploma is not required for admission into Rowan College, rather an official, final high school transcript.

 Are there other ways to earn college credit?